rOY369/Docs/work/IoT/roadmap discussion.md

 ### Scalability

-### Hardware Agnostics
+- Optimisation to

-- Handling Joule-Recipe Load
+- Better Handling of Joule-Recipe Load
 	- Shift alert recipes on server*
 	- Minimising unnecessary processing of recipes
 		- Recipe should not run if the mode is not `joule recipe`
 		- Possible solution : Use maintenance card/modes to play pause the recipes*
 	- Ability to run recipes in NAS controllers

+### Hardware Agnostics

 ## Vision, Next 6 months steps